someimportantcompany/dynazord/README.md

 // true
 ```

 This library is designed to simplify interaction with DynamoDB, offering more traditional CRUD methods instead of learning DynamoDB's [`getItem`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#getItem-property)/[`putItem`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#putItem-property) methods.
-You can also write functions to validate properties on objects.
+You can also write functions to validate properties on objects & add other hooks to transform data to suit your needs.

 ## Installation